Scarlets: 2024–25 season

 The Scarlets welcomed a raft of front row signings, including Scottish international Alec Hepburn, South African hooker Marnus van der Merwe, and Welsh cap Henry Thomas.
 Also joining were two Welsh qualified backs: Ellis Mee and Blair Murray.
 Former Wales assistant coach Leigh Jones joined the back room staff as Performance Director.

 They once again suffered early season struggles, with their first win coming in round four against Cardiff at the Arms Park.
 The following week, they added another victory with their second win over the Bulls.
 Wins came sporadically throughout the season, but the Scarlets claimed their first win over Leinster in nearly seven years with a 35–22 victory.

 The Scarlets reached the knock out rounds in both the URC and European Challenge Cup, making the URC quarter finals for the first time since 2018.

+The end of season was overshadowed with the instability around Welsh regional rugby, and the signing of the updated Professional Rugby Agreement.
+While all four clubs were poised to sign, the WRU was forced to take over Cardiff Rugby when the club went into administration.
+This prompted the Scarlets and Ospreys to seek clarity over funding under the new agreement, and when details were not received by the deadline, the WRU chose to withdraw the offer to sign the PRA, and later announcing a desire to cut one of the professional clubs.

+2025–26 season

+In support of the club amidst the backdrop of the potential loss of the club due to WRU initiatives, hundreds of fans began the season with a Save Our Scarlets march, ahead of the season opener.

+Signings were made sporadically, with former players Jake Ball and Dane Blacker returning, amongst other signings.
+Owing to significant injuries in the second row, Harvey Cuckson and Alex Groves joined the club on loan.
+During the season they secured a notable signing in Crusaders back row Fletcher Anderson.

+Little success was seen on field, with the club losing all Champions Cup fixtures.
+As a result of the performances, performance director Leigh Davies departed the club, and former head coach Nigel Davies returned as interim Director of Rugby.
+It was later announced that defence coach Jared Payne would leave at the end of the season.
+The Scarlets were boosted off field with a financial investment described as “significant”.
+At the end of the season, Davies was confirmed as the permanent Director of Rugby, signing a two year contract.

+On 13 July 2026, the club signed the PRA, the last of the four clubs to do so, securing a playing future until at least 2028.